Do you buy Easter gifts for kids or fill an Easter basket with goodies each year? I’m curious to know others’ family

 And for my kids, I want them to know what Easter is really all about: the love of a Savior who took on the sins of all mankind – so that we could have a relationship with Him and a future home in heaven.

 Now that’s something to celebrate!
-I guess the question I face each year, then, is how to appropriately celebrate this season, which really should be something we embrace year-around, right?
+I guess the question I face each year, then, is how to appropriately celebrate this season, which really should be our focus year-around.

 We celebrate at church and while gathered around the dinner table with extended family later that day.
 These are memories I’ll always savor.

 But giving gifts is NOT my love language, so this combined with my hope of conveying the right message means that I’ve hard a hard time justifying a reason to buy my kids gifts or fill an Easter basket with meaningless trinkets.

 Or, I may just be turning into an Easter Basket Scrooge. 🙂

 Christian Easter Gifts For Babies and Younger Kids

-I love muslin swaddles, so these oversized blankets with Jeremiah 29:11 printed on them caught my eye of course!
-This would be a keepsake for your child as well as a practical gift.
+I love muslin swaddles, so these oversized blankets with Jeremiah 29:11 printed on them caught my eye when I was browsing Amazon recently.
+This would be a keepsake for your child as well as a very practical gift.